UPDATED June 2021

 All that talk of "comradeship" and yet I realised no-one ever had my back.
 Maybe it was something I'd done, something I said?
 But when I asked if I'd done something wrong either politically or personally to deserve the hostility I was getting from leading cadre, Rees merely muttered that I was "exemplary".
 These are men and women who will shout themselves hoarse to stop you being called a "cunt" but will happily see you treated like one.
 He expected me to continue working in this environment.
 When I told him it felt like a rape, all he had to say was that I wasn't allowed to use the word "like that".
 I felt compelled to explain that I knew what rape felt like.
 And he still wouldn't tackle the bullying.
 "I'm not picking a fight with a district organiser," was his courageous response.

 Hostility towards me was clearly signalled.
 In early 2001, during our general election campaign, the D.O. suddenly demanded that "all LSA (London Socialist Alliance) press work should go through me" because "Anna's up her own arse, she wants to be in the media limelight".
 The fact that I'd abandoned "media limelight", income and a career in order to contribute to the movement made no odds.
 And all party presswork?
 Oh, great.
 Another level of bureaucracy to take up more time we didn't have.
 She was the district organiser and not the person I reported to but Central Committee member Rees, courageous as ever, refused to clarify even though you could tell he knew the demand was barking.
-In one press team meeting in January 2001, attended by Rees, Paul Mason, Clare Fermont, Richard Garside, Will McMahon, Stuart King and Dave Osler, Rees had made it clear: "We've established the LSA steering committee, I and the press team have the right to issue press releases without going to every group and waiting."
-If following his instructions resulted in my being bashed up by his comrades, then so be it.
+In one press team meeting in January 2001, attended by Rees, Paul Mason, Paul Foot's partner Clare Fermont, Richard Garside, Will McMahon, Stuart King and Dave Osler, Rees had made it clear: "We've established the LSA steering committee, I and the press team have the right to issue press releases without going to every group and waiting."
+If following his instructions resulted in my being bashed up by his own comrades, then so be it.

 In her local clique, another teacher, one of three daughters of mayors and mayoresses I met in the party, barracked me for not doing a Saturday sale even though I was working for the party full time unpaid for 60 hours or more a week; attending all the meetings and being generally all-round useful (yes, the term "useful idiot" does resonate at this point).
 And the teacher?
 She'd turn up once in a blue moon.

 Another one of the D.O.'s cohort was supposed to be running the local press in Brent for the 2001 Socialist Alliance general election campaign so I could focus on the national press.
 The SA was fielding candidates in 65 English constituencies with more in Wales and Scotland as the biggest far left challenge in the post-war period.
-As well as getting me to do the national and London press, Rees had also made me responsible for getting our borough press officers self-sufficient which I was happy to do.
+As well as getting me to do the national and London press, Rees had also made me responsible for getting our borough press officers self-sufficient which I was more than happy to do.
 However, the Brent SA press officer made her animosity clear when she wrecked our media work.
 The SA battle bus was in the district for a day so I'd co-ordinated with the mainstream media — BBC South East TV news in this instance — to interview Austin, an amazing activist in his 80s.
 He looked fantastic with his badge-covered black beret and jacket and red bandanna scarf, and he was full of inspiring stories from his lengthy experience fighting da man.
 We all loved him — a proper old-school principled socialist.
 Austin was looking forward to being interviewed on our glorious battle bus and showing how we were real people, characters not caricatures, when the local press officer called him to pull him off the interview with about an hour to go.
 No excuse, no reason, no explanation.
-This was the loss of an important bit of positive publicity for our side.
+This was the loss of an important bit of positive publicity for our side despite the age-old complaints that the "bourgeois press" always ignores us.
 And Austin was gutted.
 It is stunning how these people place personal animosity and sectarianism before the movement.